hychn/hychn.github.io/md/A.study_guide.md

   * Why do you get upset and irritable?
   * Its not really a comfortable position

-* When something is inconvinient can you find a better or more compact representation?
+## When something is inconvinient can you find a better or more compact representation?
 * Bijections are difficult to construct every time to show countability, so develop implications or conditions that can extend the countability

-* Creating the mood
+## Creating the mood
 * Do you ever notice, when you clean out place before leaving, you work in a state of frenzy trance calm
 * Or when preparing before an exam, without the pressure or the stress you study the best
 * You seem to study well when there is well defined, physical, pressure

-* From a new idea, how many more ideas can be formed in combination with existing ideas?
+## From a new idea, how many more ideas can be formed in combination with existing ideas?
 * Set of existing ideas = [ identity, inverse, transitive, union, intersection, equality, less than or equal, subset ]
 * What does each concept interact with?
 * Equivalence
 * To facilitate this naturally, when you see each symbol and component, be mindful of it's full definition and what each component interacts with

-* In order to start thinking about something, you need context.
+## In order to start thinking about something, you need context.
 What kinds of context do you need?
 * Also, when writing and recording ideas how can you limit and minize the context?
 * context/overhead

-* Thinking is also like lifting.
+## Thinking is also like lifting.
 Before you start, you need proper bracing and have the relevant ideas in place
 * Without this, it is wasted or poorly invested effort. whatever is worth doing is worth doing poorly
 * (but it is also worth trying to do with the proper form whatever that is)

-* Sometimes when I study, i get tired.
+## Sometimes when I study, i get tired.
 How can i rest and recover? from a mental fatigue
 * Is it similar to resting for a workout?

-* What does this mean?
+## What does this mean?
 What good properties arise from this
-* Go through the material slowly do not rush it
+## Go through the material slowly do not rush it
 * Or finish it as an attempt to check off a list of things or list of facts to learn
 * You need to have the basics down

-* What kinds of things should I look into and are scalable?
+## What kinds of things should I look into and are scalable?
   * Whichever you learn, make sure to organize the material well so that it can be abstracted and extended
   * ask lots of questions

+## Mantra
 * You are a musician with the barbell or the material
 * Even though it is hard, I will do it
 * FOCUS
 * Relax and throw punches, rest and try again
 * Studying is like training

-* What is the end goal?
+## What is the end goal?
 * Need some reward
 * To be able to learn, explore, organize, and communicate them in an effective way
 * Speed
 * Strength
 * Art, Beauty

-* Mapping out the space
+## Mapping out the space
 * How about the converse?
 * How does this relate to what we already know?

+# Guiding Questions

 * How will the notes I have written help?
   * How are they valuable?